iainctduncan/photobot/docs/installation_manual.md

 - Edit the lorex config file:
 `$ nano /home/pi/photobot/src/photobot_lorex.ini`
 - in the config file, ensure:
--- 'capture_dir' is set to where you want the photos to be stored (should be /var/captures) -- 'lorex_host' is set to the ip on the network where your lorex is.
+1. 'capture_dir' is set to where you want the photos to be stored (should be /var/captures)
+2. 'lorex_host' is set to the ip on the network where your lorex is.
 You can find this IP with your port scanner or router.
 My Lorex had a host name of "ND031711008793" so yours will probably be something similar.
--- 'ensure the 'lorex_user' and 'lorex_password' fields are set correctly.
+3. 'lorex_user' and 'lorex_password' fields are set correctly.
 The default is user:admin password:admin

 ## Configure AIS Receiver